A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: Related Work

 \subsection{The SIC-Type Receivers}

-Previous contributions mainly considered two types of SIC-based schemes to address Problem (\ref{eqvvq}), namely C-SIC and S-SIC \cite{SICOuyang}.
-As shown at the top of Fig. 2, C-SIC and S-SIC both use two stages to process the S\&C signal where the estimated signal in the first stage is subtracted from the superposed signal in the second stage.
+Previous contributions mainly considered two types of SIC-based schemes to address Problem (\ref{eqvvq}), namely communication-oriented SIC (C-SIC) and sensing-oriented SIC (S-SIC) \cite{SICOuyang}.
+As shown at the top of Fig. 3, C-SIC and S-SIC both use two stages to process the S\&C signal, where the estimated signal in the first stage is subtracted from the superposed signal in the second stage.
 In the S-SIC scheme, the receiver first decodes the uplink data by treating the aggregate interference-plus-noise ${\bf{A}}_{\rm{r}}{\bf{h}}_{\rm{r}}+\mathbf{n}$ as Gaussian noise, and the decoded signal can be obtained by solving the following standard signal detection problem

 Assuming that the uplink data has been perfectly decoded, the detected communication signal is subtracted from the superposed signal.
-The remainder, ${{\bf{y}} - {\bf{A}}_{\rm{c}}{\bf{x}}_{\rm{c}}^{\rm{SIC}} }$, is then utilized to estimate the target response matrix ${\bf{H}}_{\rm{r}}$ by the standard LS method.
-When all the communication symbols are successfully detected, the target response estimation can achieve the same performance as the sensing only system.
-In the C-SIC scheme, the target response vector is firstly estimated under the communication interference, and the estimated radar signal is subtracted during the communication signal detection.
-However, the estimation problem can be viewed as a detection problem with infinite hypothesis space, implying that target response estimation errors are inevitable.
-Thus, the residual target response estimation error influences the subsequent communication performance, indicating that the S\&C performance of the C-SIC scheme in two stages is strictly worse than that of the sensing/communication only systems.
-To fully exploit the potential of uplink ISAC systems, we mainly discuss the S-SIC scheme (which is called the SIC scheme in the rest of the manuscript), while the spirit of the C-SIC scheme is used in designing the block level structure as discussed in Subsection V-B.
+The remainder, ${{\bf{y}} - {\bf{A}}_{\rm{c}}{\bf{x}}_{\rm{c}}^{\rm{SIC}} }$, is then used to estimate the target response matrix ${\bf{H}}_{\rm{r}}$ by the standard LS method.
+When all the communication symbols are successfully detected, the target response estimation can achieve the same performance as the sensing-only system.

+{In the C-SIC scheme, the target response vector is first estimated under the communication interference, and the estimated radar signal is subtracted during communication signal detection.
+However, the residual target response estimation error influences the subsequent communication performance, indicating that the S\&C performance of the C-SIC scheme in two stages is strictly worse than that of the sensing-only and communication-only systems.
+To fully exploit the potential of uplink ISAC systems, the S-SIC scheme (which is called the SIC scheme in the rest of the paper) is mainly discussed throughout the rest of this paper.}